mberrouk/Net_practice/README.md

 	- Private IP and public IP are either dynamic or static, which means that, respectively, they either change or they don't.
 	- An IP address that is assigned by a DHCP server is a dynamic IP.
-If a device doesn't have DHCP enabled or doesn't support DHCP, then the IP address must be assigned manually, in which case it's called a statis IP address.
+If a device doesn't have DHCP enabled or doesn't support DHCP, then the IP address must be assigned manually, in which case it's called a static IP address.
 		- Dynamic IP:
 			- Always keep changing.
 It is temporary and are allocated to a device every time it connects to the web.